mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 After this you have an additional CAPI image for OpenStack with Kubernetes v1.23.7.
 After conversion to RAW you can upload it to OpenStack too.

 ## Deploy cluster
-The OpenStack CAPI controller manager is up and running so the OpenStack based cluster can be deployed.
+The OpenStack CAPI controller manager is up and running, so the OpenStack based cluster can be deployed.
 The first step is loading the clouds.yaml file the environment.
-The community created a helper script you should use to convert clouds.yaml to environment variables.
+The community has created a helper script you can use to convert clouds.yaml to environment variables.

 Be sure that your clouds.yaml has the minimum settings like this:
 ````